-The following Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Prodigy Ventures Inc. (the "Company") are the views of management and should be read in conjunction with the consolidated financial statements and related notes for the three and six months ended June 30, 2022 and 2021, which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Prodigy Ventures Inc. (the "Company") are the views of management and should be read in conjunction with the consolidated financial statements and related notes for the years ended December 31, 2022 and 2021, which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All figures are expressed in Canadian dollars unless otherwise indicated.

-This report is dated as at August 26, 2022, and the Company's additional public filings can be reviewed via the SEDAR website (www.sedar.com).
+This report is dated as at April 13, 2023, and the Company's additional public filings can be reviewed via the SEDAR website (www.sedar.com).
 The Company's Audit Committee and Board of Directors have reviewed and approved the MD&A.